 - If your child is having problems with coming to school, or with other children in school or class work, please come in and talk to the Headteacher.
 It is important that you let the school know as early as possible rather than let your child miss school.

 Please ensure that your child is on time for school, as late children can disrupt the start of the school day.
-Currently, due to COVID-19, we have staggered start and finish times across the year groups;
+The school days starts at 8.40am with registration at 8.50am.
+The school day finishes at 3.05pm and the school gates will close at 3.15pm.

 Children who are regularly late or absent from school can find it hard to keep up with their work and may struggle to build friendships, so it is important that they come to school every day and on time.